naman-upreti/Health_track_AI/README.md

 * Runs on a **modular architecture (FastAPI + Streamlit)**
 * Offers **real-time fitness insights** & **adaptive recommendations**
 * Easy to extend with wearables, gamified challenges, and mobile apps

----

-**Built with ❤️ using Python, FastAPI, Streamlit, and GPT-5** ⭐ *Star this repo to support AI-powered fitness innovation!*

 ```